alexpovel/headson/README.md

   - The tool finds the largest preview that fits the budget; even if extremely tight, you still get a minimal, valid preview.
   - Directories and binary files are ignored; a notice is printed to stderr for each.
 Stdin reads the stream as‑is.
   - Head vs Tail sampling: these options bias which part of arrays are kept before rendering.
 Display styles may still insert internal gap markers to honor very small budgets; strict JSON stays unannotated.

+## Budget Modes

+- Bytes (`-c/--bytes`, `-C/--global-bytes`)
+  - Measures UTF‑8 bytes in the output.
+  - Default per‑file budget is 500 bytes when neither `--lines` nor `--chars` is provided.
+  - Multiple inputs: total default budget is `<BYTES> * number_of_inputs`; `--global-bytes` caps the total.

+- Characters (`-u/--chars`)
+  - Measures Unicode code points (not grapheme clusters).

+- Lines (`-n/--lines`, `-N/--global-lines`)
+  - Caps the number of lines in the output.
+  - Incompatible with `--no-newline`.
+  - Multiple inputs: defaults to `<LINES> * number_of_inputs`; `--global-lines` caps the total.

+- Interactions and precedence
+  - All active budgets are enforced simultaneously.
+The render must satisfy all of: bytes (if set), chars (if set), and lines (if set).
+The strictest cap wins.
+  - When only lines are specified, no implicit byte cap applies.
+When neither lines nor chars are specified, a 500‑byte default applies.

 Quick one‑liners: